Ticket for Failure to Maintain Lane Georgia?

 Failure to maintain lane GA means not keeping your vehicle entirely within a single lane or changing lanes without first ensuring it’s safe to do so.
 This traffic offense is defined under OCGA 40-6-48 (OCGA Failure to Maintain Lane).

-Law enforcement officers often associate this misdemeanor charge with DUI Per Se and DUI Less Safe it of the car and perform field sobriety tests.
+Law enforcement officers often associate this misdemeanor charge with DUI Per Se and DUI Less Safe, which means a lot of our clients were pulled over for improperly changing lanes, and this legal stop ultimately led to a DUI arrest.

 Other traffic violations that are commonly charged after a traffic stop are speeding, improper lane change, and reckless driving.
 If you have these charges, call our traffic ticket lawyers at (404) 567-5515 if you are fighting a failure to maintain lane ticket.
 You can learn about your upcoming court appearance during your free consultation.